Syngonosaurus

 Syngonosaurus is an extinct genus of ornithopod dinosaur from the Early Cretaceous.
-It was an iguanodontian discovered in England and was first described in 1879.
+It was an iguanodontian discovered in the Cambridge Greensand of England and was first described in 1879.
 The type species, S. macrocercus, was described by British paleontologist Harry Seeley in 1879 and it was later synonymised with Acanthopholis, but the genus was reinstated in a 2020 study, when Syngonosaurus and Eucercosaurus were reinterpreted as basal iguanodontians.